-Variety is the ‘spice’ of life and the same is true of the types of sugar regardless of where you come from.
-India is known to consume the most sugar, and you’ll find this is true as each community prepares a host of sweets unique only to their kith and kin, and find great pride in distributing them on numerous festivals and occasions for celebration.
+Variety is the ‘spice’ of life.
+The same is true of the types of sugar (organic sugar vs. refined sugar) regardless of where you come from.
+India is known to consume the most sugar.
+You’ll find this is true as each community prepares a host of sweets unique only to their kith and kin.
+You can find great pride in distributing them on numerous festivals and occasions for celebration.

-In other countries though, where people seem to be health-conscious enough to choose between types of sugar… well, that’s variety of a different kind serving a different purpose altogether.
+In other countries, though, where people seem to be health-conscious enough to choose between types of sugar.
+There is a variety of different kinds serving different purposes altogether.

-Amongst these types of sugars are the most widely used ones known as the organic and refined sugar.
+Amongst these types of sugars are the most widely used ones, known as organic sugar and refined sugar.

 Organic Sugar vs. Refined Sugar: Differences

-Just before we get to defining what these types of sugar are, what is important is that sugar is composed of sucrose also known as ‘saccharose’.
-Sugar is most commonly derived from sugar cane or sugar beet amongst other sources as well.
+Just before we get to define what these types of sugar are, what is important is that sugar is composed of sucrose, also known as ‘saccharose.’
+Sugar is most commonly derived from sugar cane or sugar beet, amongst other sources as well.

 Now, what differentiates organic sugar from refined sugar?

 The first (and most obvious difference) is that organic sugar is brown in color.
 Unlike refined sugar, which is white in color due to the absence of molasses which gives it a brownish tint.
 Another difference that is not so noticeable is that organic sugar is derived from its natural source.
 By using a lesser number of pesticides, unlike the case with refined sugar.
 A drawback for its producers (in the case of organic sugar) is that this might result in losing some of their crops.
 Hence they might cost a little more than refined sugar.

 However, the biggest difference between refined and organic sugar is the amount of processing.
 Also, the chemical application that is involved in preparing the final product is different.
 In the case of organic sugar, you will find that there are two types.
 They are directly related to the amount of molasses that is left behind.